|

 Studies in Germany are particularly attractive for lawyers from countries whose legal system is based on the continental legal tradition - including Kazakhstan.
 After Word War II, responding to the catastrophe of the Third Reich, Germany has focused eminently on building up a modern "Rechtsstaat" (state based on the rule of law) with a sophisticated legal system.
 For many countries, in particular in East Europe and Asia, German law and German legal science have become a source of inspiration for the development of their own legal system.
 For the foreign lawyers, not the details of the German law are interesting but the structures, the innovative legal concepts, the highly developed legal dogmatics and in particular the systematic approach and the advanced legal methodology.

 Many German universities have developed study programs for foreign law students.
 The course offerings are heterogeneous and sometimes confusing.
 It is my task as DAAD lecturer to provide guidance for orientation.
 The following overview shall serve this purpose, redirecting you directly to the relevant websites of the universities.
 It is followed by an overview of scholarship programs and links to general information on studying in Germany.
 With regard to the great number of study and scholarship programs the overview cannot be exhaustive.
 Note that this overview is restricted to study programs in English.
-If your language skills allow you to follow study programs in the German language, there are many more options (see the comprehensive DAAD database on study programs).
+If your language skills allow you to follow study programs in the German language, there are many more options (see the comprehensive database "Higher Education Compass" of the German Rectors' Conference).

 Study programs for foreign law students in Germany

-[A. Summer courses] [B. Erasmus program] [C. Complementary study programs] [D. General postgraduate study programs] [E. Specialised postgraduate study programs]
+[A. Summer courses] [B. Erasmus+ program] [C. General postgraduate study programs] [D. Specialised postgraduate study programs] [E. Study program databases]

 Note: If not indicated otherwise, the summer courses will be in English and on-campus.